EddyTheCo/Esterv.Designs/README.md

 The [examples](examples) folder shows the use of the different custom types provided by the QML module.

-One can also play with the types [here](https://eddytheco.github.io/qmlonline/?example_url=flatcontrol)
+One can also play with the types [Flat Controls](https://eddytheco.github.io/qmlonline/?example_url=flatcontrol)

 ## API reference

-You can read the [API reference](https://eddytheco.github.io/MyDesigns/), or generate it yourself like
+You can read the [API reference](https://eddytheco.github.io/Esterv.Designs/), or generate it yourself like
 ```
-cmake -DBUILD_DOCS=ON ../
-cmake --build . --target doxygen_docs
+cmake --workflow --preset default-documentation
 ```